 There can be no other conclusion if one accepts the observations which verify a redshift can be caused by gravity and the fact that the gravitational density must have been greater in the past than it is now due to its expansion.

 Some might say that because the density of the gravitational field expands along with the universe it would not affect redshift of light.
-However, Einstein’s theory of Relativity tells us all change, including that associated with the universe expansion is not a result of anything moving through time but in time.
+However, Einstein’s theory of Relativity tells us all change, including that associated with the universe expansion is not a result of anything moving in time but through time.
 This concept is sometime represented by what is called a block universe where each event would be represented by a ridge block of space-time which never changes.

 In other words, the changes that occur in the universe as it expands are a result of movement though each ridge block of space-time and not by changes in that block .
 Therefore, if one accepts Einstein theory the gravitational density of the early universe is still there exerting its influence on light from when it was emitted from the galaxy used to determine it age.